barnex/barnex.github.io/bruteray/index.md

 type LightField func(Ray) Color
 ```

-We'll explain how to calculate the Light Field later on.
+We'll explain how to calculate the light field later on.

+Apart from its use in ray tracing, the light field is an interesting physical quantity in its own right.
+It is a 5-dimensional function that tells us everything there is to know about the light emanating from an object.
+There exist specialized [cameras](https://en.wikipedia.org/wiki/Light-field_camera) that can capture the light field (at least in a part of space) without projecting it onto a 2 dimensions.
+This information can later be used to, e.g., re-focus an image or change the lens aperture, which is quite remarkable.

 ### The Camera